lacahelpme/test/en/index.md

       </div>

       <div class="research-quote">
-        <p>Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.</p>
+        <p>Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a type specimen book.</p>
         <span>LIAM W.</span>
       </div>
     </div>